joaogabrielferr/joaogabrielferr/README.md

 <br/>
 You can reach me at [Linkedin](https://www.linkedin.com/in/joaogabrielferr) or via [email](mailto:joaogabrielferr@gmail.com).
 <br/>
-I like to use Typescript, React, HTML5, CSS to build my projects, and even tough I'm more inclined toward front-end, I have also used things like Node.js, SQL, PostgreSQL, mySQL, MongoDB and other back-end related stuff. and many other things.
+I like to use Typescript, React, HTML5, CSS to build my projects, and even tough I'm more inclined toward front-end, I have also used things like Node.js, SQL, PostgreSQL, mySQL, MongoDB, Java and other back-end related stuff. and many other things.
 I'm currently learning Angular, GraphQL and Sass.
+As for the other things, I use C++ for competitive programming and Python for machine learning.
 <br/>
 <img src="https://upload.wikimedia.org/wikipedia/commons/f/f4/Bandeira_de_Minas_Gerais.svg" width = "30" height = "30">
 <br/>